 At the Last Supper, he had also taken a cup and, after giving thanks, handed it to the disciples saying: “Drink from this, all of you, for this is my blood, the blood of the covenant, poured out for many for the forgiveness of sins.
 From now on, I tell you, I shall never again drink wine until the day I drink the new wine with you in the kingdom of my Father.”
 (Mt 26:27-29)

 If you want to be present at the final banquet, the one in Heaven, do as Jesus commanded.

 (The above Biblical quotations are taken from the New Jerusalem Bible.)

 It is true that this Way of the Cross version does not carry with it any plenary indulgence from the Church.
 If you want, you can pray a version to which an indulgence is attached.
-How often you do that each year is up to you to count.
+How often you do that each year is for you to count.

 Every Catholic church has the fourteen Stations of the Cross displayed prominently on the walls.
 Why is this?